 Dental crowns are considered by dentists to be one of the most effective treatments for patients on a long-term basis.
 Most dental crowns are able to last long time with proper oral hygiene.

 Crowns look completely natural

-Thanks to the materials involved in their fabrication, dental crowns offer a natural look that mimics that of regular, healthy teeth.
-In other words, nobody is going to be able to tell the difference between your crowns and your original teeth.
+Thanks to the materials involved in their fabrication, dental crowns offer a natural look that mimic regular, healthy teeth.
+In other words, nobody will be able to tell the difference between your crowns and your original teeth.

 Crowns result in more confident smiles

 Although crowns are often recommended simply for their ability to effectively strengthen damaged teeth and prevent further decay, there is certainly a cosmetic value to dental crowns as well.
 By covering up broken or chipped teeth, dental crowns can restore not only your smile, but your self confidence as well.

 Top Oral Care Tips for BRIDGES & CROWNS